 As such, the biggest risk of sialendoscopy is not being able to retrieve the stone.
 In such situations, a combined approach may be required whereby sialendoscopy is used to precisely locate the stone followed by retrieval through an incision in the mouth or on the face.

 During sialendoscopy, the salivary duct system is copiously flushed with saline, antibiotics, and/or steroids which allow for dilation of the duct which may enable the stone to be passed even if not retrieved.
 The antibiotics and steroids can address any infection or inflammation that may be present for symptom relief as well.

 Tests required prior to sialendoscopy include Ultrasound and/or CT scan of the neck.
 Even if a stone is not seen on these imaging modalities, sialendoscopy may still be of benefit because there are other things that may cause symptoms similar to salivary stones that can also be treated with sialendoscopy including:

 As such, other patient populations that may benefit from sialendoscopy include those suffering from Sjogren's Disease or radioactive iodine (I131) sialadenitis.

 Please note that at this time, our office does not treat stenosis / strictures beyond diagnostic purposes.

 Be aware that sialendoscopy is not recommended when the gland is actively infected and typically needs to be treated prior to any endoscopic intervention.

-Please note, at this time only Dr. Redmon in our office performs this procedure.
+Please note, at this time Dr. Chang does not perform this procedure.